 I tend to be a dreamer, but I’m also a realist.
 I know that if any of my major dreams ever do come true that my life would change.

 I believe that many people who end up being rich and famous, or even just rich, haven’t prepared themselves for what’s potentially coming.
 That’s why so many people who win the lottery end up broke, and so many people who end up famous go to rehab, or at least get counseling.
 All of them know the hard work it took to get where they got, but once there, how many of them have built a foundation to help them keep some of that money and prestige?
 I mean, how many professional athletes have to end up losing all their money for whatever reason before someone sits back, thinks about it, and realizes that just getting there isn’t enough?

 I think it’s this fear that has so many people leaving comments on this blog whenever I talk about striving for the top saying they’d rather make enough to be comfortable, whatever that means.
 There has to be a fear of getting rich, of being famous, of suddenly seeing your friends change their behavior towards you or you changing your behavior and your friends, of spending money on things you’d have never bought before just because you can, and the fear of what happens if you lose it all and have to start all over again, yet can’t capture what you had.

-Second story is one about weight.
+The second story is about weight.
 I’ve always had a weight issue, I hate to admit.
 When I first went to college I was probably in the best physical shape of my life but still slightly big.
-I wouldn’t eat my first semester in college because I couldn’t get used to the food, and I lost 26 pounds.
-I kept that weight off 2 years and though I’d always keep it off.
-Gained it all back and more my third year and didn’t lose it again until 10 years later.
+I wouldn’t eat much my first year in college because I couldn’t get used to the food, and I lost 26 pounds.
+I kept that weight off 2 years and thought I’d always keep it off.
+I gained it all back and more in my third year and, didn’t lose it again until 10 years later.

 If you’ve never seen Tangled, enjoy this little clip from the movie, apropos to this topic called I’ve Got A Dream: